Dasharo/docs/docs/unified/msi/community-test-results.md

 ## About

-The following document contains information about additional tests which were carried out on the MSI Z690-A platform with Dasharo firmware by community members.
+The following document contains information about additional tests which were carried out on the MSI PRO Z690-A and MSI Z790-P platform with Dasharo firmware by community members.

 The following list is created based on the information from the community - people which are currently using the platform with Dasharo